-The hot and cold water line low point drain valves on all units except the 19 ft. model, are located on exterior of the coach for easier access.
+The hot and cold water line low point drain valves on the 22 ft, 25 ft. and 28 ft. are located on exterior of the coach for easier access.
 If you look under the trailer, you will see a "box" that is a few inches lower than the trailer frame.
 This "box" or pan supports a water tank.
 The line drain valves will be the two brass petcocks on the bottom of the pan.
-Open these low points drain valves to drain the water out of the hot and cold water lines.

 The 19 ft. line drain valves are located in two different places.
 Two are located under the rear bed and access has been provided in the bed top under the mattress.
 (If you are long and lanky, they can be reached through the exterior storage compartment.)
 The other two line drain valves are located under the roadside dinette seat.
+Remove the cushions to access a removable panel in the lounge top.